rricharz/Tu56/README.md

  ./demo

-There is currently no 2 way communication back from the panel to the "host", because I'm not yet sure whether I can implement that in a simh DECtape or magtape driver.
+There is currently no 2 way communication back from the panel to the "host".
 Therefore, at the moment the demo just flips the left buttons in the write enable position if required.
 But the the right buttons needs to be in the remote position.
 Otherwise the panel does not listen to a "host".